project-fractal/.github/README.md

-# .github
+# Fractal Project General Documentation Repository

-Fractal Project General Documentation Repository
+This github organization contains the repositories produced in the context of the Fractal Project (https://fractal-project.eu/).